 UPSL National Player Of The Week: FC Golden State Force's Christian Chavez

-FC Golden State Force Forward Christian Chavez Totaled Four Goals in Two Playoff Games as the Club Captured the UPSL Championship Division Title
+FC Golden State Force forward Christian Chavez Had 4 Goals in Two Playoff Games

 Chavez started and played 90 minutes in both games for FC Golden State Force (17-2-0 overall), which moves on to the UPSL Spring Championship.